-[8] The 122 USArray stations used in this study are shown in Figure 1a as black triangles, which evenly cover the study area with an average interstation distance of about 70 km.
+The 122 stations used in this study are shown in Figure 1 as black triangles, which evenly cover the study area with an average inter-station distance of about 70 km.
+(Stations at which we present example results are identified with larger white triangles in Figure 1, and their names and locations are presented in Table 1.)
 Based on this station set, we construct surface wave dispersion curves from ambient noise and earthquake data as well as receiver functions.
-Rayleigh wave phase velocity curves from 8 to 80s period are taken from surface wave dispersion maps generated by eikonal tomography based on ambient noise and Helmholtz tomography based on teleseismic earthquakes.
+Rayleigh wave phase velocity curves from 8 to 80 sec period are taken from surface wave dispersion maps generated by eikonal tomography based on ambient noise and Helmholtz tomography based on teleseismic earthquakes.
 We also construct a back-azimuth independent receiver function at each station by the harmonic stripping technique.
-Details of these methods have been documented in several papers (eikonal tomography: Lin et al. [2009]; Helmholtz tomography: Lin and Ritzwoller [2011]; harmonic stripping: Shen et al. [2013a]) and are only briefly summarized here.
+Details of these methods have been documented in several papers (eikonal tomography: Lin et. al., 2009; Helmholtz tomography: Lin and Ritzwoller et al., 2011; harmonic stripping: Shen et al., 2013a) and are only briefly summarized here.

 2.1.
-Rayleigh Wave Dispersion Curves
+Rayleigh wave dispersion curves

-[9] We measured Rayleigh wave phase velocities from 8 to 40 s period from ambient noise cross correlations based on the USArray TA stations available from 2010 to May 2012.
-We combined the 122 stations in the study area with the TA stations to the west of the area [Shen et al., 2013b] in order to increase the path density.
-The ambient noise data processing procedures are those described by Bensen et al. [2007] and Lin et al. [2008] and produce more than 10,000 Rayleigh wave phase velocity curves in the region of study.
-As shown by Yang and Ritzwoller [2008] and many others, the azimuthal content of ambient noise in the U.S. is sufficient to estimate phase and group velocities for Rayleigh and Love waves reliably.
-At these periods (8 to 40 s) eikonal tomography [Lin et al., 2009] produces Rayleigh wave phase velocity maps with uncertainties based on ambient noise (e.g., Figures 2a-2c).
-For longer periods (25 to 80 s) Rayleigh wave phase velocity measurements are obtained from earthquakes using the Helmholtz tomography method [Lin and Ritzwoller, 2011] in which finite frequency effects are modeled.
-A total of 875 earthquakes between 2010 and 2012 with $M_s > 5.0$ are used, and on average each station records acceptable measurements (based on a SNR criterion) from about 200 earthquakes for surface wave analysis.
-Example maps are presented in Figures 2d and 2e.
-In the period band of overlap between the ambient noise and earthquake measurements (25 to 40 s) there is strong agreement between the resulting Rayleigh wave maps (Figure 2f).
-The average difference is ~ 1 m/s, and the standard deviation of the difference is \sim 12 m/s, which is within the uncertainties estimated for this period (~15 m/s).
+We measured Rayleigh wave phase velocities from 8 to 40 sec period from the ambient noise cross-correlations based on the USArray TA stations available from 2010 to May 2012.
+We combined the 122 stations in the study area with the TA stations to the west of the area [Shen et al. 2013b] in order to increase the path density.
+The ambient noise data processing procedures are those described by Bensen et al. [2007] and Lin et al. [2008], and produce more than 10,000 dispersion curves in the region of study.
+At short periods (8 to 40 sec), eikonal tomography [Lin et al., 2009] produces Rayleigh wave phase velocity maps with uncertainties based on ambient noise (e.g., Fig. 2a-c).
+For longer periods (25 to 80 sec), Rayleigh wave phase velocity measurements are obtained from earthquakes using the Helmholtz tomography method [Lin and Ritzwoller, 2011].
+A total of 875 earthquakes between 2010 and 2012 with Ms > 5.0 are used, and on average each station records acceptable measurements (based on a SNR criterion) from about 200 earthquakes for surface wave analysis.
+Example maps are presented in Figure 2d,e.
+In the period band of overlap between the ambient noise and earthquake measurements (25 to 40 sec), there is strong agreement between the resulting Rayleigh wave maps (Fig. 2f).
+The average difference is ~ 0.001 km/sec, and the standard deviation of the difference is ~ 0.012 km/sec, which is within the uncertainties estimated for this period (~0.015 km/sec).